Giving journalists the tools they need for fact checking

 Whether we are talking about insults, photo-montages or emojis, identifying keywords is not sufficient to differentiate between young people teasing one another online and cyberbullying.
 Close collaboration between computer scientists, sociologists and psychologists is needed in order to identify high-risk situations early on and to ensure that victims are given the support they need.
 This was the thinking behind the CREEP project (Cyberbullying Effects Prevention), which was funded by EIT Digital in 2018 and 2019.

-Among the partners from France, Italy and Germany were two members of the Inria project team Wimmics: Elena Cabrio, a lecturer at Nice Sophia Antipolis University, and Serena Villata, a research fellow at the CNRS.
+Among the partners from France, Italy and Germany were two members of the Inria project team Wimmics: Elena Cabrio, a assistant professor at Université Côte d'Azur, and Serena Villata, a research fellow at the CNRS.
 Their role was to develop an algorithm for detecting cyberviolence, drawing on indicators devised alongside their colleagues from the human and social sciences, such as specific emotions and feelings.
 In 2020, the researchers were granted funding from Otesia*, which enabled them to continue with the project and adapt it from its original Italian into French.
 This funding also enabled them to visit secondary schools in the Greater Nice metropolitan area to talk to pupils about cyberviolence.

 Immigration: detecting and analysing online hate speech